 Philip and Eileen were convinced that their luxury photography experience couldn’t be complete without a high-end ordering experience—but they were nervous to try in-person sales for sessions that were traditionally shoot-and-share.

 “We worried about how much time is would take away from our shooting.
 Was it going to be worth it?
 We also didn’t want to be sales people,” Philip says.
 But he and Eileen knew: if they didn’t find a way to boost their photography income, they would have to return to their old jobs.
 They had to try.

 “The first time we tried in-person sales after a weekend of mini sessions, we earned $8,000 in print sales,” Philip shares.
 “And that has proven to be the average success rate for all of our students in our mini sessions course.”

 The Blumes use a simple paper sign-up list to schedule ordering sessions with each mini session client before they leave the park.
 Ordering sessions begin about a week after the portrait event, and take place in the Blumes’ home studio or online.

-The best part of these personal ordering sessions?
 “We actually hear our clients,” Philip explains.
-“Our clients come in and see their pictures for the first time, and we get to enjoy that fulfillment of that immediate reaction.
+“Our clients come in and see their pictures for the first time, and we get to enjoy the fulfillment of that immediate reaction.
 Even if your clients have concerns or questions, you learn so much.
-And you refine your process and your picture-taking as a result.”
+And you refine your process—and your picture-taking—as a result.”